citsystems/jsify/sphinx/source/using_assertions.rst

 **Key Concept: JsonAssert**

-The `JsonAssert` class provides various assertion methods to check the presence or absence of keys, as well as to verify that values within a `JsonObject` match expected values.
+The `JsonAssert` class provides various assertion methods to check the presence or absence of keys, as well as to verify that values within a `Object` match expected values.
 These assertions help ensure data integrity and correctness, especially when working with complex or nested data structures.

 ### Basic Assertion Methods

 1. **IsIn Assertion:**
-   - Checks whether a specific key exists in a `JsonObject`.
+   - Checks whether a specific key exists in a `Object`.
    - Raises an `AssertionError` if the key is not found.

 2. **NotIn Assertion:**
-   - Checks whether a specific key does not exist in a `JsonObject`.
+   - Checks whether a specific key does not exist in a `Object`.
    - Raises an `AssertionError` if the key is found.

 ### Using `IsIn` and `NotIn` Assertions